-When submitting your manuscript and images for the publication of your book with Cambria Books, we request that you follow our guidelines to make the entire process more accurate and more efficient.
+When submitting your manuscript and images for the publication of your book with Cambria Publishing, we request that you follow our guidelines to make the entire process more accurate and more efficient.
 We have found that they help authors organise materials for submission.
 Following these instructions will help to keep your time and costs contained.

 Submit a disk (CD, Flash Drive) with your word processing document on it.
 A manuscript file can be sent by email or added to dropbox (or similar).
 We prefer receiving the book text in a word processing document such as Microsoft Word.
 When you have finalised your document please save a copy of it and rename it with the word FINAL in it, so that we know it is the FINAL version.

 IMPORTANT: Please turn off Microsoft Word’s “TRACK CHANGES” option if you have it on.
 In Microsoft Word, for example, when you are sure there will be no more changes needed to your document, go to the File menu and choose “Save as . . .”
-In the dialog box that appears, re-name the book for example: “BookNameFINAL.doc (Replace BookName with shortened version of your book title or author name – please keep it short—8 characters or less is best.)
+In the dialogue box that appears, re-name the book for example: “BookNameFINAL.doc (Replace BookName with shortened version of your book title or author name – please keep it short—8 characters or less is best.)
 Using “Save As” forces the word processing software to get rid of any extraneous information concerning previous changes it may be holding in the background.
 It can reduce your document size in kilobytes substantially, and eliminates the possibility of any old text unexpectedly re-appearing in your document again.

 WHAT NOT TO DO WITH YOUR WORD DOCUMENT